Thursday, 7 August 2025

 What about the hiss?

-With a 9 volt battery or a dedicated power supply the hiss disappears.
+With a 9 volt battery (non alkaline is better) or a dedicated power supply the hiss disappears.

 This pedal is very quiet.